kletobias/p2022/_projects/mysql-queries-using-an-aws-redshift-mysql-database.md

 ```

 ## Conclusion
-This article highlighted a way, that one can use `Python` along some of it's
+This article highlighted a way that one can use `Python` along some of it's
 powerful libraries for data access and manipulation to import any flat file,
 that pandas can read into a MySQL database instance. sqlalchemy is capable of
 far more than just creating and mapping data types to match the ones of a